Cost-Aware Model Orchestration for LLM-based Systems: Performance Evaluation

-\textbf{Evaluation metrics.} To assess the quality of models' performance on VQA and ICapt tasks, we report the ROUGE-L score, as it is an effective measure of similarity between two texts.
-To evaluate the performance of OD models, we use the standard mAP@0.5 metric, which measures how accurately a model identifies objects in an image at an Intersection over Union (IoU) threshold of 0.5.
-To report the response quality of IGen models, we use CLIP (openai/clip-vit-base-patch32), which assesses semantic alignment between prompts (textual descriptions) and generated images.
-To evaluate the energy usage of models and processes, we use the standard unit of Joules (J).
-We also report Accuracy per Joule (Acc/J) as an energy-efficiency metric that captures the trade-off between energy consumption and accuracy per request.
-This metric, commonly used in prior work \cite{acc-j2,acc-j1}, measures the amount of accuracy achieved per unit of energy consumed.
-We adopt this efficiency metric as it allows a fair comparison of model selections across different policies.
+\textbf{Evaluation metrics.} ROUGE-L score is used to assess the quality of models' performance on VQA and ICapt tasks.
+To evaluate the performance of OD models, we use the standard mAP@0.5 metric.
+To report the response quality of IGen models, we use CLIP (openai/clip-vit-base-patch32).
+For energy usage, we use the standard unit of Joules (J).
+We also report Accuracy per Joule (Acc/J) as an energy-efficiency metric that captures the accuracy achieved per unit of energy consumed which allows for a fair comparison of model selections across different policies \cite{acc-j2,acc-j1}.